didemuysal/didemuysal.github.io/_posts/2017-03-21-welcome-to-dactl.md

 ---
 Hello.
 I am Didem Uysal.
 I am 20 years old currently also junior Computer Engineering student.
 I will share my weakness, thoughts and achivements.
-See you soon! :)
+Hope to see you soon! :)
 {: .lead}
 <!–-break-–>